-I. How to Request a Flexible Work Arrangement:
+I. How to Request a Flexible Work Arrangement

 Employees wishing to request a flexible work arrangement are required to complete the 'Flexible Work Agreement & Attestations,' available here.
 The employee must have discussed the proposal with their supervisor, and received approval from their supervisor prior to submitting the form.
 If there are any concerns with the employee's request after submission, the area's HR Business Partner will follow up with the employee and supervisor.
-Please note that if the employee has requested an out of state arrangement, it requires your Management Council VP, Legal, and Human Resources approval.